a

 At Mammoth Lakes it is customary for me to spend a couple of nights at the Hotel 6.
 South Lake Tahoe has the High Country Lodge.
 Both have given me backpacker discounts.
 Really.
 The key is not to show up on a busy weekend.
 That's always expensive.

 I go to Roberto's, and Angles BBQ for huge great dinners and lots of water and beer in Mammoth Lakes.
-South Lake Tahoe has Izzy's Burger Spa and countless places with 12 to 15 dollar Prime Rib.
+South Lake Tahoe has Izzy's Burger Spa, Ernie's for breakfasts, and countless places with 12 to 15 dollar Prime Rib.

 Mammoth Lake's Breakfast Club is a classic, and the Good Life Cafe is a modern version of The Breakfast Club, with hippy omelets.
 South Lake Tahoe has Ernie's.